 After approving an application, the Commission shall issue a Certificate of Appropriateness, Non-Applicability, or Hardship for the work proposed in the application.
 A Certificate is valid for work commenced within a period of two years from the date on which it is stamped by the City Clerk, and shall remain in effect until such work is completed.
 If by the end of two years the authorized work has not been commenced and prosecuted with due diligence, or if such work is suspended in significant part for a period of two years after the time the work is begun, the Certificate shall expire.
-However, the applicant may request an extension or renewal of the Certificate, and at its discretion the Commission may grant, in writing, an extension or renewal of the Certificate for a period not to exceed one year.
+However, the applicant may request an extension or renewal of the Certificate for a period not to exceed one year.
 If a property changes ownership during the time the Certificate of Appropriateness is in force, a new owner who wishes to continue the authorized work must apply to the Commission for a transfer of the Certificate to his or her own name.